Royal Society of Chemistry: Divisions and sections

-There are 12 subjects groups not attached to a division.

-Local sections

-There are 35 local sections covering the United Kingdom and Ireland.
-In countries of the Commonwealth of Nations and many other countries there are Local Representatives of the society and often some activities.

 Publications

 The society is a not-for-profit publisher: surplus made by its publishing business is invested to support its aim of advancing the chemical sciences.
+Subscriptions to the journals are available individually, or "all-in", under a provision called "RSC Gold".
 In addition to scientific journals, including its flagship journals Chemical Communications, Chemical Science and Chemical Society Reviews, the society publishes: